-This place value dice activity is absolutely brilliant, You need to try it ASAP!
+Our place value dice activity is an absolutely brilliant hack for teaching place value!
 It will completely change how you teach big numbers to your kids!
-Genius!

 Genius Pinterest Place Value Dice Activity Hack